-This oasis of tranquility, run by a local co-operative, is set within a jaw dropping canyon, surrounded by volcanic mountains, that naturally heats the water, infusing it with minerals, as it flows down into thermal waters.
+This oasis of tranquillity, run by a local co-operative, is set within a jaw-dropping canyon, surrounded by volcanic mountains, that naturally heats the water, infusing it with minerals, as it flows down into thermal waters.

-The hottest ticket at this magical water park, are the world famous mineral springs known as Grutas de Tolantongo, featuring 45 individual cliffside springs cascading down a mountainside, delivering a breathtaking landscape from every poolside position.
+The hottest ticket at this magical water park, is the world-famous mineral springs known as Grutas de Tolantongo, featuring 45 individual cliffside springs cascading down a mountainside, delivering a breathtaking landscape from every poolside position.

-From here, you can walk accross a suspension bridge to La Gloria (naurally formed hot springs) or even zip line your way down into the valley below, to explore the Grottos, a wonderland of caves, waterfalls and steam tunnels before retiring in the turqoise river.
+From here, you can walk across a suspension bridge to La Gloria (naturally formed hot springs) or even zip line your way down into the valley below, to explore the Grottos, a wonderland of caves, waterfalls and steam tunnels before retiring in the turquoise river.

 The Banjaran Malaysia

-Nestled deep in a valley cradled between tropical rainforest and towering 260 million year old palaeozoic limestone hills, The Hot Springs Resort Banjaran is ideal for those seeking an exotic mineral refuge.
+Nestled deep in a valley cradled between a tropical rainforest and towering 260 million-year-old palaeozoic limestone hills, The Hot Springs Resort Banjaran is ideal for those seeking an exotic mineral refuge.

 Like to bathe in private?
 We got you covered, each villa in this resort has their very own pool and comes equipped with a supply of spring water piped into an open-air recessed tub.